petershin/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 ## Preparing the Database and Document Library for Upload

-To upload a backup of your environment to DXP Cloud, you must have the database and document library from that environment prepared in separate archive files.
+To upload a backup of your environment to Liferay Cloud, you must have the database and document library from that environment prepared in separate archive files.

 ### Creating the Database File